pypeit/PypeIt/doc/setup.rst

 The script automatically generates one PYPIT file per setup.
 The setup details are listed and the data read block is limited to the files grouped with that setup.
+See :doc:`pypit_file` for a greater description of editing the PYPIT files.

 Data Listings
 -------------